flamesky0/multifunc_reg/README.md

 # multifunc_reg
 This is my lab in mephi.
 Rtl description of multufunctional register and simple testbench.
-Actually, I hate VHDL cause it's very verbose, but I want ot leave it here in case I'll need some quick examples.
+Actually, I hate VHDL cause it's very verbose, but I want to leave it here in case I'll need some quick examples.